prometheus/prometheus/docs/configuration/configuration.md

 # Namespaces are only supported in Consul Enterprise.
 [ namespace: <string> ]
 [ scheme: <string> | default = "http" ]
+# The username and password fields are deprecated in favor of the basic_auth configuration.
 [ username: <string> ]
 [ password: <secret> ]